CrispNCrispy/katacoda-scenarios/computer_vision_1/step4.md

 </pre>

 ## Fitting the model
 * We are providing the test data as the validation_data argument.
-As a result we will be able to see the val_loss and val_accuracy after every epoch.
+As a result we will be able to see the `val_loss` and `val_accuracy` (test set loss and accuracy) after every epoch.

 <pre class="file" data-filename="step3.py" data-target="append">